 At Kiplinger, we call this the Angel of Death tax break.
 The tax basis of most assets you inherit is stepped up to the property's value on the day the owner died.
 (An exception to this rule applies to retirement accounts.)

 Since the basis is the amount from which gain or loss is figured when you sell an asset, this means that the tax on any appreciation prior to the death is forgiven.
 Say, for example, that an uncle had stock in a brokerage account for which he had paid $10,000 but was worth $100,000 when he died and left it to you.
 Your basis would be $100,000.
 Only if you sold the stock for more than that would you owe any capital gains tax.
 If you sold it for less than $100,000, in fact, you would have a tax-saving capital loss.
-The government says this provision will save taxpayers who sold inherited property during 2016 more than $66 billion when they file their returns this year.
+The government says this provision will save taxpayers who sold inherited property during 2017 more than $34 billion when they file their returns in 2018.
 Be sure to get your share of the savings if you sold inherited assets.

 If, like most investors, your mutual fund dividends are automatically reinvested in extra shares, remember that each reinvestment increases your tax basis in the fund.
 That, in turn, reduces the taxable capital gain (or increases the tax-saving loss) when you redeem shares in a taxable account.
 Forgetting to include reinvested dividends in your basis results in double taxation of the dividends—once in the year they are paid and reinvested and later when they're included in the proceeds of the sale.

 Don't make that costly mistake.
 If you're not sure what your basis is, ask the fund for help.
 Funds often report to investors the tax basis of shares redeemed during the year.
 In fact, for the sale of shares purchased in 2012 and later years, funds must report the basis to investors and to the IRS.